liznjoki/Empathic_Credit_App/README.md

 4. **Run Streamlit: Start the Streamlit app by executing the following command:** streamlit run app.py

-5. **Access the Application: After running the command, open your web browser and go to http://localhost:8501 to view the Emphatic Credit Insights Dashboard.**
+5. **Access the Application: After running the command, open your web browser and go to http://localhost:8501 to view the Empathic Credit Insights Dashboard.**